 The text given in this section borrows some explanations and code examples from the -- Java Tutorial.

 In Java, an interface is a reference type, similar to a class, mainly containing method signatures.
-Defining an interface is similar to creating a new class except it uses the keyword interface
+Defining an interface is similar to creating a new class except it uses the keyword interface in place of class.

-that defines methods needed to drive a vehicle.
+Here is an interface named DrivableVehicle that defines methods needed to drive a vehicle.

 public interface DrivableVehicle {